nomppy/nomppy.github.io/content/posts/impostor.md

 "okay. are you good at analytic stuff? like pencil and paper?"

-a blank stare. i recounted all the times in the past semester where i'd given the same stare to an ODE quiz. certainly i was better at coding than algebra.
+a blank stare. i recounted all the times in the past semester where i'd given the same stare to an ODE quiz. certainly i was better at coding than differential equations.

 "erm.. no, i wouldn't say i'm talented in that."